 Spreading them out on a cookie sheet makes them really easy to move to the fridge when chilling time comes.
 Plus, I always spill when I’m pouring into the cups so this keeps the mess contained.

-This recipe makes about 20 2-ounce jello shots (give or take depending on how much you put in each cup).
+This recipe makes about 20 2-ounce jello shots (give or take a couple depending on how much you put in each cup).
 I usually put out a couple of extra, just in case.

 How to Make White Pina Colada Jello Shots

-1. Pour the coconut milk in a bowl and sprinkle the gelatin over the top of it.
+1. Pour 1 cup coconut milk in a bowl and sprinkle 2 envelopes of plain gelatin over the top of it.
 Set aside.

 I use a bowl with a handle and spout*…it makes pouring the jello into the cups much easier when we get to that stage.

-2. Heat the pineapple juice in a pot until it is just boiling.
+2. Heat 1 cup pineapple juice until it is just boiling.
 It needs to be hot but you don’t want too much of it to evaporate.

 3. Combine the hot pineapple juice with the coconut milk and stir until all of the gelatin has dissolved.
 This could take a minute or two.

 I like to use a whisk rather than a spoon for this step.
 It seems to do a better job of combining all of the ingredients.

 4. Stir in the alcohol: 3/4 cup Malibu coconut rum.